-Take your children to the Rainforest Café where they'll go wild watching waterfalls, lightning, rain, animals and real tropical fish.
-Close to the West End's many theatres, shops and attractions such as Ripley's Believe It Or Not!
-London, this family restaurant offers a two-course kids menu with a drink, and activity packs for a small charge.
-Book Now
+Take your children to the Rainforest Cafe where they'll go wild experiencing the sounds of waterfalls, lightning and rain, and spot animals and real tropical fish.
+Close to the West End's many theatres, shops and attractions, this family restaurant offers a two-course kids menu and activity packs.
+Book now

-Golden Buddhas, dwarf palm trees and giant peacock feathers give Archipelago's interior a quirky feel, and the menu "staples" such as crocodile, kangaroo, and wildebeest certainly raise an eyebrow or two; but the restaurant really reaches out to intrepid diners with options such python carpaccio, pan-fried crickets and a sprinkle of weaver ants.
-Book Now
+Golden Buddhas, dwarf palm trees and giant peacock feathers give Archipelago's interior a quirky feel, and the menu "staples" such as crocodile, kangaroo, and wildebeest certainly raise an eyebrow or two; but the restaurant really reaches out to intrepid diners with options such as python carpaccio and pan-fried crickets.
+Book now

 Brunswick House Cafe

-The worlds of contemporary and traditional Britain come together at this hidden gem cafe, bar and restaurant, where the succinct menu is inspired by local produce and where the furniture and interior design is all up for sale.
-Book Now
+The worlds of contemporary and traditional Britain come together at this hidden gem café, bar and restaurant.
+Brunswick House Cafe's succinct menu is inspired by local produce, and the furniture and interior design is all up for sale.
+Book now

 With futuristic décor courtesy of British designer Tom Dixon, Circus restaurant and cocktail bar in the West End has a decadent feel.
 Glamorous eating and drinking is not all that occurs though, as dinner is punctuated by various surprise cabaret and circus acts who parade around on the tables.
-Book Now
+Book now

-If you've ever pondered what it would be like to wine (or vodka) and dine at Grandma's house in old Russia, then this Knightsbridge restaurant will answer all your desires.
+If you've ever pondered what it would be like to wine (or vodka) and dine at Grandma's house in old Russia, then Mari Vanna will answer all your desires.
 A remarkably authentic slice of Soviet era cuisine and comradery.
-Book Now
+Book now

 SarastroA restaurant that is anything but quiet, Sarastro is "the show after the show" thanks to the musical entertainment played out live amongst the smiling diners.
 The drama continues on your plate with Turkish and Mediterranean flavours to entertain your taste buds.
-Book Now
+Book now